rudidude86/gura-lang.github.io/documents/File-Operation.md

     tb/file-3.txt

-Function `path.glob()` creates an iterator that returns pathname of files and sub directories matching the given pattern with wild cards.
+Function `path.glob()` creates an iterator that returns pathname of items matching the given pattern with wild cards.
 For example, a call `path.glob('tb/*.txt')` create an iterator that returns following strings.

     tb/file-1.txt
     tb/file-3.txt

-Function `path.walk()` creates an iterator that seeks directory structure recursively and returns pathname of files and sub directories.
+Function `path.walk()` creates an iterator that seeks directory structure recursively and returns pathname of items.
 For example, a call `path.walk('tb')` create an iterator that returns following strings.

     tb/dir-A/